awesome1888/eisenwerk/README.md

 13) [CANCEL] in outer layout replace OOP with HOC

 1.9) [DONE] simplify that oop multi-level crap with Apps, use composition for sake
-    * Fix what is broken
+    * [DONE] Fix what is broken
     * User entity should come to the Auth as a parameter, not hard-included
     * getUserNameField() and getPasswordFiled() all over the code
-2.  auth in a modern way
+2.  connect auth with redux
 3.  re-think oauth2
 ==== NPM!!!!! ====
 1.95) move styles to styled-components